 Also, your mental health condition must interfere with your activities of daily living.
 For example, it may cause problems with memory.
 You may forget to pay bills or put money in the bank.
 You may have trouble shopping, doing laundry, and cooking meals.
 Likewise, you may no longer enjoy the company of friends and family.

 WINNING MENTAL HEALTH BENEFITS IN UTAH

-You can apply for benefits online at www.ssa.gov.
+You can apply for benefits online at the Social Security website.
 If you are confused about how to apply, contact Cannon Disability Law today.
 We can help you complete your application.
 Learn more about filing your application here.

-Additionally, we can often tell you over the phone if we can take your case.
-We will be asking you questions.
-For example, we will ask about your mental impairments.
-Also, we will be asking you the name and address of your counselor, psychologist or psychiatrist.
-Likewise, we may ask you for a list of your medications.
+If you contact us, then we can often tell you over the phone if we can take your case.
+When you call, we will be asking you questions.
+For example, we will ask about your mental symptoms.
+Also, we will be asking you the name and address of your treating doctors.

-If you have already applied for benefits and been denied by the SSA, don’t worry.
+If you have already applied for benefits and been denied, don’t worry.
 We can still help you.
-Our team are experts at filing appeals for our clients and winning cases at the hearing level.
+Our team are experts at filing appeals for our clients.
+Also, we win cases at the hearing level.

 In the last 30 years, we have won over 20,000 SSD and SSI cases.
 We represent thousands of Utahns before the SSA.
 Put our legal experience to work for you.
 Contact Cannon Disability Law today.
 We can help you with your Utah mental disability case.